andrew/ultimate-awesome/README.md

 - [awesome-processing](https://github.com/zakarialaoui10/awesome-processing) - Processing is a flexible software sketchbook and a language for learning how to code.
 Since 2001, Processing has promoted software literacy within the visual arts and visual literacy within technology.
 There are tens of thousands of students, artists, designers, researchers, and hobbyists who use Processing for learning and prototyping.
 - [awesome-fennel](https://github.com/adelarsq/awesome-fennel) - Awesome Fennel.
 - [LearningDevOpsUkraine](https://github.com/allozavrr/LearningDevOpsUkraine) - LearningDevOpsUkraine.
-- [awesome-amortized-inference](https://github.com/bayesflow-org/awesome-amortized-inference) - This is a community-driven collection of resources around amortized inference.
 - [awesome-opensearch](https://github.com/bigdataboutique/awesome-opensearch) - A curated list of links and resources all about Opensearch.
 Maintained by the Opensearch experts at BigData Boutique (makers of Pulse for Opensearch).
 - [useful-sites](https://github.com/cdoco/useful-sites) - :maple_leaf: 一名 phper 的网站收藏。.
+- [awesome-generative-ai](https://github.com/chaosreactor/awesome-generative-ai) - An awesome list of low- and no-code generative AI resources. .
 - [awesome-startup-stack](https://github.com/cristobalcl/awesome-startup-stack) - Curated list of technologies for your next startup.
 - [awesome-cloud-native](https://github.com/cubxxw/awesome-cloud-native) - 各种 CS 的必备技能，Go 语言、云原生、kubernetes、docker以及开源社区的记录，学习笔记.
 - [awesome-purchasing-power-parity](https://github.com/jaipandya/awesome-purchasing-power-parity) - Global products with support for Purchasing Power Parity.